SALT-NIRWALS/nirwals/README.md

-# rss_reduce - instrumental detrending pipeline for SALT NIRWALS
+# nirwals_reduce - instrumental detrending pipeline for SALT NIRWALS

 ## How to run